discretize/discretize-guides/builds/elementalist/power-staff-weaver/index.md

 Staff Weaver has some utilities in the form of burst <Condition name="vulnerability"/>, AoE <Condition name="blind"/>, <Skill id="5536"/> and easy <Boon name="might"/> pre-stacking.
 The bad news is that Weaver has no reflects, no fast reachable crowd control skills apart from <Skill id="5733"/> and no <Boon name="stability"/> compared to <Specialization name="Tempest"/>.

 The Arcane variant is not used anymore due to <Specialization name="Chronomancer"/> nerfs.
 The build is without <Specialization name="Druid"/> since the Glyph of Empowerment skill got reworked and no longer grants damage boost, thus making the Renegade/Firebrand comp even more dominant.
-You can still use the Gear Optimizer
+You can still use the [Gear Optimizer](http://old.discretize.eu) if you still play with druid.

 The build benefits from slaying potions such as <Item id="50082"/> and <Item name="Impact" type="Sigil"/>.